-As part of Men’s Health Month, we want to help fathers, sons, grandfathers and grandsons make great decisions about their health and well-being.
-The best way to stay healthy well into your later years is to participate in regular screenings.
+We want to help fathers, sons, grandfathers and grandsons make great decisions about their health and well-being.
+The best way to stay healthy well into your later years is to get regular health screenings.

-Health screenings catch problems early, before they require large amounts of care.
-All men should stay up-to-date on these important screenings.
+Screenings catch problems early, before they require large amounts of care.
+All men should stay up-to-date on these important screenings, while actively maintaining a healthy lifestyle like eating right, exercising and making sure you stay at a healthy weight for your body.

 Blood Pressure Screening